vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 the type of the SD-JWT VC.

-A type is associated with rules defining which claims may or must appear in the Unsecured Payload of the SD-JWT VC and whether they may, must, or must not be selectively disclosable.
+A type is associated with rules defining which claims may or must appear in the SD-JWT VC and whether they may, must, or must not be selectively disclosable.

 This specification defines metadata that can be associated with a type as well as a method for retrieving the metadata and processing rules.
 This metadata is